 Like International Day of Peace, World Kindness Day is a day to respect and not exploit.
 It is a good opportunity to show your company’s commitment to doing good by your customers, and people everywhere.
 A portion of your proceeds that day (or week) could be donated to The World Kindness Movement.
 Or you can arm your staff with a bit of petty cash to go out and do some good in the community.

-For example, put money in parking metres that have run out, open doors for people carrying bags, and leave a card behind with kind expressions on them such as “you are important”.
+For example, put money in parking meters that have run out, open doors for people carrying bags, and leave a card behind with kind expressions on them such as “you are important”.
 If someone appears to be having a bad day, hand them a card.
 Get your staff to snap some pictures, of their random acts of kindness to share online.

 National Cookie Day – December 4